-These interim financial statements and other financial information for the six months ended December 31, 2011 have been prepared in accordance with IFRS, and are for part of the period covered by the Company's first IFRS annual financial statements for the year ending June 30, 2012.
+As of July 1, 2011, the Company adopted IFRS.
+These condensed interim financial statements and other financial information for the nine months ended March 31, 2012 have been prepared in accordance with IFRS, and are for part of the period covered by the Company's first IFRS annual financial statements for the year ending June 30, 2012.
 The Company has restated its comparative financial statements and other financial information following its IFRS accounting policies.
 A reconciliation of the previously disclosed comparative periods' financial statements in accordance with Canadian generally accepted accounting principles to IFRS is set out in Note 9 to these interim financial statements.